 Profit: schools receive 20% of the value as credit

 From a fundraising perspective, this is probably one of the easiest options available.
 Simply choose a company, request some catalogues, and send them home to parents.
-The school will receive 20% of the value spent in credit – in other words, if a family buys $100 worth of toys, the school will get a voucher enabling them to buy $20 worth of toys or resources for students.
+The school will receive a % of the value spent as vouchers.
+The actual amount varies between companies, but ranges between 10% and 25% – for example if a family buys $100 worth of toys, the school will get a voucher enabling them to buy $20 worth of toys or resources for students.
 If 100 families spend $100 each on toys, suddenly the school has $2,000 in credit.

 Of course, it is not always that simple.
 Not all families will want to buy toys from the catalogues, and even if they do, it might not be $100.
 Still – apart from handing out the catalogues, reminding parents and distributing toys – there is little work involved.
 Families can order and pay online – and as long as they remember to nominate their school/club at the check-out, there is nothing more for the school to do.